aiven/devportal/docs/products/opensearch/howto/oidc-authentication.rst

        * **Parameter name**: Enter the specific URL parameter that will carry the authentication token.

    * **Refresh limit count**: Maximum number of unrecognized JWT key IDs allowed within 10 seconds.
 Enter the value for the Refresh Limit Count parameter.
 The default value is 10.
-   * **Refresh limit window (ms)**: Timeframe (in milliseconds) for checking unrecognized JWT key IDs.
+   * **Refresh limit window (ms)**: This is the interval, measured in milliseconds, during which the system will verify unrecognized JWT key IDs.
 Enter the value for the Refresh Limit Window parameter.
 The default value is 10,000 (10 seconds).

 6. Select **Enable**  to complete the setup and activate the configuration.